KacemHamza97/Milestone3/README.md

 1- Change the keyboard layout by running the command: setxkbmap fr <br>
 To do this automatically every time, extend your .bashrc with the command: echo "setxkbmap us" >> ~/.bashrc<br>
 2- Mount a shared folder so that we can easily share data between the host machine, and the virtual machine: link ....<br>
-3- Open a terminal. we’ll need a more modern Python version and some extra modules.<br>
+3- Open a terminal. we’ll need a more modern Python version and some extra modules.
 #### Download Python 3.6:
 wget https://www.python.org/ftp/python/3.6.5/Python-3.6.5.tar.xz<br>
 xz -d Python-3.6.5.tar.xz<br>